intval/phpguide/Readme.md

 - Adjust the path to the framework directory in `localize.php`

+- If you want facebook connect -> create facebook application, *copy * `services.example.php` and rename into `services.php` change the appid & appsecret to those of your application and you are good to go.

 If you put "framework" directory in public_html - it should be somethig like

   `$conf['params']['PATH_TO_YII'] = dirname(__FILE__).'/../../framework';`

-- Import DB.SQL via PHPMyAdmin
+- Import DB.SQL via PHPMyAdmin (default username: admin, password: admin)

 What's next